metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Find-RulePrincipal.md

 ## SYNOPSIS

-Get all firewall rules with LocalUser value
+Get all firewall rules with or without LocalUser value

 ## SYNTAX